 Which is worse, Failing or Never Trying?
 (250 words)

 One morning, I felt great and in tiptop shape.
-I dreamt a good dream of breaking my personal best record.
-That moment, Michael Phelps’ secret – visualizing success before any swim – came into mind.
+I woke up from a dream of breaking my personal best.
+Michael Phelps’ secret – to visualize success before any swim – came into my mind.

-Excited, I immediately went to the aquatic stadium, got changed, warmed up, got up the starting block, wore my goggles, closed my eyes, and started visualizing.
+Excitedly, I went to the aquatic stadium, got changed, warmed up, got up the starting block, wore my goggles, closed my eyes, and started visualizing.

 I leapt and swam hard, pushing my limits.
 Suddenly, my shoulders started to feel off.
-Fixated on the goal, I ignored this blessed signs of my body.
-Next thing I knew, there was a pop from my shoulders.
+Fixated on the goal, I ignored the signs from my body.
+The next thing I knew, there was a pop from my shoulders.

-Yes… I failed and injured myself.
-Nothing serious, though.
+I failed and injured myself.
+Nothing serious, thankfully.

-It may not go as planned, but this that doesn’t keep me away.
-In fact, this became a valuable lesson: it’s important to have a goal, but one has to stay in check of the present and be aware of any tripping wires along the way.
+Things may not go as planned, but that doesn’t keep me away from my goal.
+This became a valuable lesson: it’s important to have a goal, but one has to stay in check of the present and be aware of any tripping wires along the way.

-While many view failure as unacceptable, I believedthat failing every once in a while is necessary.
-It’s definitely better than never trying.
+While many view failure as unacceptable, I believe that failing is necessary.
 The lessons learned from failing are many times more worth it compared to never trying at all.
+It’s definitely better than the latter.

 Failure is a blessing in disguise.
-It allowed me to realize my physical limits and served as a reminder in how to be better.
-Had I never pushed my limits, I would’ve just be fixated on the goal without regards of the present.
+It made me realize my physical limits and served as a reminder on how I can be better.
+Had I never pushed my limits, I would’ve just be fixated on the goal without thinking about the present.

 Failure is a delayed success.
 Here I am now, better than ever and broke my personal best.